-This is the take: authentic Italian carbonara has eggs, cheese, pancetta and no cream.
+This is the take: authentic Italian carbonara has eggs, cheese, pancetta, and no cream.
 Our fellow foodie requested Chef Davide to whip him up the real carbonara and voila!
 Flavorful and filling even without the cream.
 I'll never look at carbonara the same way again.

 For Pasta Fresca, we got Lasagne Della Casa (Php 310) and Tagliatelle Amatriciana (Php 380).

-Italian food isn't limited with pizza and pasta.
+Italian food isn't limited to pizza and pasta.
 They also have Tagliata di Manzo (Php 1200), imported thinly sliced seared ribeye steak, baked in the oven with rosemary and served with mashed potatoes and caramelized balsamic sauce.

 It was served with a side sampler, which was supposed to be a surprise for the guest. (oops..hehe).
 Anyway, the steak was extremely tender and juicy.

 Lombardi's has a variety of Italian wines and Italian beers, like the Moretti Baffo D'oro and Ortonese Sangiovese Merlot Daunia.

 To finish our Italian dinner, we were served samples of Pannacotta Del Piemonte (Php 160) by Chef Davide.

 I was ready to choose a scoop from the Gelato Della Casa (Php 120) on display, but then we were presented the Barca de Gelato.

 Five scoops of different gelato flavors with whipped cream and other toppings, it definitely an awesome way to end a meal.
 I particularly liked the pistachio and the hazelnut.